mouseless/learn-nuxt/README.md

 ### Emit & Ref

-When you need a component to raise an event to its parent we use emit.
-And when we require a data to be updated we use `ref` function from `#imports`.
+Emit is the way to raise events from a component to its parent, like a click event.
+Ref is used for reactivity, so when a state is expected to change use `ref` for changes to apply to the template immediately.

 Demo is at [/demo/components/emit-and-ref](/demo/components/emit-and-ref)